Crusader tank: Performance

-Initial performance of the Crusader was found to be better than the comparable Stuart light tanks.
+Initial performance of the Crusader was found to be better than the comparable M3 Stuart light tanks.
 Despite reliability problems, the tanks formed the primary unit for British cruiser tank armoured regiments, while the Stuart was used for reconnaissance.

-The Crusader suffered from chronic reliability problems in desert use as a result of several factors.
-Tanks arriving in North Africa were missing many of the essential tools and servicing manuals needed to maintain operation—stolen or lost in transit.
-As tanks broke down, a lack of spare parts meant that many components were replaced with worn parts recovered from other tanks.
-When the tanks were returned to the base workshops upon reaching service intervals, many were serviced with components that had already achieved their design lifespan.

-A rapid ramp-up in manufacturing within the UK caused quality issues as inexperienced workers began assembling tanks.
-This placed further pressure on the receiving base workshops who had to carry out the necessary re-work.
+The Crusader suffered from chronic reliability problems in desert use.
+Tanks arriving in North Africa were missing many of the essential tools and servicing manuals needed to maintain operation; these had been stolen or lost in transit.
+As tanks broke down, the lack of spare parts meant that many components were replaced with worn parts recovered from other tanks.
+When the tanks were returned to the base workshops upon reaching service intervals, many were serviced with components that had already reached their design lifespan.
+A rapid increase in manufacturing output caused quality problems as inexperienced workers began assembling tanks.
+This placed further pressure on the receiving base workshops that had to carry out overhauls.

-The new tanks also had a number of design flaws which needed to be worked out.
+The new tanks also had a number of design flaws that needed to be worked out.
 The reconfiguration of the Mk.
 III Liberty engine into a flatter format to fit into the Crusader engine compartment had badly affected the tank's water pumps and cooling fan arrangements, both of which were critical in the hot desert temperatures.
-Several official and unofficial in-theatre modifications were applied in attempts to improve reliability and conserve water, which otherwise had to be prioritised on keeping the vehicles running.
+Several official and unofficial local modifications were applied to improve reliability and conserve water, which otherwise had to be prioritised on keeping the vehicles running.
 Rectification of these issues took a very long time, by which time confidence in the Crusader had been lost.
 Calls were made at various points for the vehicles to be replaced with the Valentine infantry tank or US-made M3 Grant tank.